 6. Food Photography

-Much like recipes, many companies need photographs of food to use in advertisements, in magazines, and on product labels.
-Taking on food photography projects is a great way to create an income from the skills you’ve developed while building your food blog, but it’s important to know that the process will be different than just shooting photos for our own blog posts.
+Much like recipes, many companies (think food and beverage companies, restaurants, publications, marketing agencies, other bloggers, etc.) need photographs of food to use.
+Taking on freelance food photography projects is a great way to create an income from the skills you’ve developed while building your food blog, but it’s important to know that the process will look a little different than when you’re photographing for your own food blog.

 You should be prepared for 1) specific guidelines, 2) constructive feedback and 3) the client asking you to reshoot a recipe.

-It’s important to know those three things when you factor in the price that you ask for your shoot.
-For example, Lindsay did a photo shoot a few years ago for some recipes that were going to be included on a cooking tablet.
-She asked for $100 per photo (one photo per recipe) shooting a total of 10 recipes.
+It’s important to know those three things when you’re determining your rate for food photography projects.
+For example, Lindsay, Content Director at our sister site, Pinch of Yum once did a photo shoot and asked for $100 per photo (one photo per recipe) shooting a total of 10 recipes.
 This initially seemed like a good price, but we quickly learned that there was a lot of time, energy, and cost that went into shooting 10 different recipes.
 On top of that, once we sent the photos over, they came back with specific requests for the photos to be different, like using a different bun for a burger or having less lettuce in a salad.
-In the end, we felt like $100 per photo wasn’t worth the time and energy it took to get one photo.
+In the end, we felt like $100 per photo wasn’t worth the time and energy it took, so keep that in mind!

 A full-day food photography shoot could earn you anywhere from $300 (very low end) to $10,000 (very high end).Want to level-up your food photography skills?